quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 Explanation on how heuristic search differs from conventional methods, emphasizing the greedy-like nature of certain algorithms and their application beyond a single step.
 :p How does heuristic search differ from conventional methods?
 ??x
 Heuristic search is like applying a greedy policy but over multiple steps rather than just one.
 Unlike conventional methods where value functions are typically designed by people and not changed during the search, heuristic search allows for value function improvements using backed-up values or other methods.
-This can lead to better action selections as seen in algorithms like \(\epsilon\)-greedy and UCB. x??
+This can lead to better action selections as seen in algorithms like $\epsilon$-greedy and UCB. x??

 ---